 1. Provides A Simple Approach to Leadership

 Simplicity is a critical advantage of transactional leadership over other theories and models of leadership.
-The model is considerably straightforward because it focuses on a direct exchange process in which the transactional leader provides the rewards while the followers perform the expected tasks in exchange.
+The model is considerably straightforward because it involves a direct exchange process in which the transactional leader provides the rewards and the followers perform the expected tasks in exchange.
 This advantage translates to a more specific advantage: Transactional leaders are effective in getting standardized tasks completed.

-To understand better the simplicity of transactional leadership, it is important to emphasize the fact that it is also known as the management style of leadership.
-Hence, this implies that a transactional approach is the most fundamental method of leading a team or organization because of its emphasis on supervision, organization, and performance.
+In addition, to understand better the simplicity of transactional leadership, and why this is an advantage over other leadership styles, it is important to underscore the fact that it is also known as the management style of leadership.
+This implies that a transactional approach to leadership is the most fundamental method of leading a team or managing an entire organization because of its emphasis on supervision, organization, and performance.

 2. A Focus on the Basic Needs of Individuals

 Another strength of transactional leadership is its emphasis on motivation through the satisfaction of basic human needs.
-Within the context of Maslow’s Hierarchy of Needs, one of the major theories of motivation, this leadership style works at the basic levels of need satisfaction in which transactional leaders focus on the lower levels of the hierarchy.
+Hence, within the context of the established Hierarchy of Needs of Abraham Maslow that has become one of the main theories of motivation, this leadership style works at the basic levels of need satisfaction.
+Transactional leaders are focused on providing the lower levels of the entire hierarchy of needs.

-The basic levels of need satisfaction found within the hierarchy include physiological needs such as food and shelter, as well as safety needs such as personal security, health and wellbeing, and financial security.
-Leaders or organizations following the transactional approach to leadership immediately address these basic needs, thus enabling them to implement a standardized model for motivating people and managing their performances.
+The basic levels of need satisfaction found within the hierarchy include physiological needs like food and shelter, and safety needs that include personal security, physical health and well-being, financial security, and emotional wellbeing.
+Leaders or organizations following the transactional approach to leadership address these basic needs.
+This enables them to implement a standardized model for motivating people and managing their performances.

 3. Suitable for Specific Leadership Situations

 Certain leadership situations can take advantage of the strengths of transactional leadership.
-It is effective in increasing the efficiency of established procedures or routines, handling new organizations characterized by chaos and the absence of rules, and establishing and standardizing practices, processes, and behaviors.
+It is more effective and even essential in increasing the efficiency of established procedures or routines, handling new organizations characterized by chaos and the absence of rules, and establishing and standardizing practices, processes, and behaviors.
 For existing organizations, the focus of the transactional style of leadership is to keep things the same.

 Cons: The Weaknesses and Disadvantages of Transactional Leadership